 More than twice as many men hold elected office in the United States then women.
 The United States currently ranks 95th in the world in the number of women serving in their national legislatures.
 We are behind Mexico, China and Pakistan.

-- Only 36 women have ever served as Governor across the United States.
+- Only 37 women have ever served as governor across the United States.

-- Thirteen states have no women representing them in the U.S. Congress and 11 states have no women Senators.
+- 19 states have no women representing them in the U.S. Congress and 11 states have no women Senators.

 But perhaps even more significant than gender parity, women have a different understanding on needs in policy areas such as healthcare, transportation, education and jobs.
 Women in elected office bring new perspectives to issues, which increases the likelihood of conceiving and implementing effective and just solutions to social, economic, and environmental problems.
 After all, women represent over half of the world’s skills, knowledge, and talents.